- Communication: Coach the Builder

 - How did the groups figure out who would do what?

 - Was there a leader?
 Or did everyone pitch in?

 - What was the most difficult part of the task?
 The easiest?

 - How can you apply what you learned to projects you’re currently working on?

 Depending on the mix of the group participating in the activity, you may have some different follow-up questions.
 For example:

 - For individuals: Based on this activity, what communication strategies are the most helpful from a leader?

 - For supervisors: In this activity, where did communication break down?
 How did it impede the building process?

 - For executives: As a builder, what did you need from the leader that you weren’t getting?
 As a leader, how accurately were your instructions carried out?
 How can you improve accuracy and understanding?

-These three activities help to build some of the most important leadership skills: communication, accountability, and problem-solving.
+These three leadership activities help to build some of the skills world-class leaders need most: communication, accountability, and problem-solving.
 They are valuable for individuals at any level of an organization, from the executive team to individual contributors.
-With each exercise, team members learn to work more effectively, raising performance across the entire organization.
+With each leadership activity, team members learn to work more effectively, raising performance across the entire organization.